 A Smoothie Sugar Bomb

-Sugar is and has been a major concern of health experts for a while now.
+Sugar is and has been a major concern for health experts for a while now.
 The American Heart Association says that açaí berry bowls can contain up to 50g of sugar, or double their recommended amount for women for an entire day.

-is coming from fruit, which means there is enough fiber to keep the sugar from being digested too quickly and overloading your system.
+is coming from fruit, which means there is enough fiber to keep the sugar from being digested too quickly and overload your system.
 But if weight loss or management is your goal, you don’t need all that sugar, even if it is from a natural source.

 That being said, these bowls still contain good, healthy ingredients, which makes them a better option than some.
-If, for example, you’re stuck choosing between a chocolate bar and an acai berry bowl, then I’d say that the bowl is a much better option.
-The issue is that most people tend to eat far too much refined sugar, which is exacerbated by eating a sugar-filled bowl.
+If, for example, you’re stuck choosing between a chocolate bar and an açai berry bowl, then I’d say that the bowl is a much better option.
+The issue is that most people tend to eat far too much-refined sugar, which is exacerbated by eating a sugar-filled bowl.

 Eat Em’ Or Skip Em?’

 If you’re acai-crazy then I would never tell you that you need to stop eating them.

 As I said, açai berry powder is in fact really good for you, However, what I’d recommend is that you prepare your own bowl rather than ordering one from a restaurant, unless you are clear about how they prepare the bowl.
 The best thing to do is to purchase a natural, unsweetened açai berry powder and add it to your normal smoothie in a blender.
 Be sure to keep your fruit portion sizes mindful and keep an eye on your sugar consumption.